aragon/whitepaper/README.md

 ![](http://latex.codecogs.com/gif.latex?c&space;=&space;b&space;*&space;\(1&plus;s&space;/&space;t\)^{\frac{1}{r}})

-Where `s` is the resulting stake in the court and `d` is the users deposit.
+Where `s` is the resulting stake in the court and `d` is the user's deposit.
 When un-staking, `c` is the amount of ANT returned.
 The other variables represent state and parameters of the staking curve. `r` is the ratio of deposits to total stake, `b` is the balance of ANT in the staking contract, and `t` is the total amount of distributed stake.

 Once a prospective juror has staked they are considered *active* and eligible to be drafted to review cases.
 A distinction is made between a juror being *staked* and *active.* An *active* juror can *de-activate* themselves at any time, but they will not be able to *un-stake* until any pending disputes they have been involved in have completed.